juxor/afaq/markdown/secC2.md

 less than the peasant farmer or artisan who possesses their own land or tools.
 The same can be said of workers organised into a union.

-As such, Bhm-Bawerk ignores the obvious, that the source of non-labour income is not in individual subjective evaluations but rather the **social** system within which people live.
+As such, Bohm-Bawerk ignores the obvious, that the source of non-labour income is not in individual subjective evaluations but rather the **social** system within which people live.
 The worker does not sell her labour power because she "underestimates" the value of future goods but because she lacks the means